daisy/pipeline/modules/scripts/nimas-fileset-validator/doc/index.md

 ## Sample usage

-This section shows how to use the NIMAS Fileset Validator via the Pipeline 2 command line interface.
+This section shows how to use the NIMAS Fileset Validator via the command line interface.

 Run the script like this: